 Second, smartphones have led to a massive increase in camera quality.
 These days, almost everyone carries a camera in their pocket that create great-looking high-definition video footage.
 Some have even higher resolutions.
 Features like higher frame rates, 4K video, and improved low-light quality are becoming commonplace.

 This change doesn’t directly affect more professional camera users.
 However, the “push from beneath” has led to a revolution in professional video as well.
 Costs are falling and features are building up.
 Often, cheap smartphones introduce new features before professional camera manufacturers.
 This allows a laboratory of millions of users to test and refine these technologies.
 Users can then retool such technologies, and later include them in pro-grade equipment.
 As a result, more demanding pro users reap the benefits of a more stable, capable platform.

 The final element in the digital broadcast revolution relates to bandwidth.
 Internet speeds are faster than ever before.
-The average internet user in the United States has a downstream bandwidth of 50 Mbps.
-That’s more than 20 times faster than a DSL connection.
-This average has more than tripled since 2011.
-Likewise, the world’s total internet users surpassed 4 billion in 2018.
-This means that well over 50% of total world popular is now online.
+The average internet user in the United States has a downstream bandwidth index that’s more than 20 times faster than a DSL connection.
+Likewise, the world’s total internet users surpassed 4.57 billion in 2020.
+This means that well over 59% of the total world popular is now online.

 With all that bandwidth on the market, people nowadays can do a lot more with video.
 Live streaming video in high-definition is becoming the norm.
 Moreover, 4K broadcasting is just around the corner.
 With speed comes to power.
 Whatever your goal may be, streaming can help you reach it.
 We’ve seen live video successfully used for:

 - Conferences and workshops

 - Civic events and holidays

 - Plays and theater events